Touring Talkies (2015 film)

-Touring Talkies is a 2015 Tamil anthology film written and directed by S.A.Chandrasekhar.
-The film consists of two stories in which S.A.Chandrasekhar himself acted in the lead role with Kolkata actress Papri Gosh along with Abi Saravanan and Manobala.
-Kerala actress Sunulekshmi, Ashwin Kumar, Roboshankar, Jayabalan, Sevvalai, form the cast in the second story.
+Touring Talkies is a 2015 Tamil anthology film written and directed by S. A. Chandrasekaran.
+The film consists of two stories and stars S. A. Chandrasekaran himself, Papri Ghosh, Sunu Lakshmi, Gayatri Rema, and Ashwin Kumar.
 The music score is composed by Ilaiyaraaja.
 The audio launch happened on 26 January 2015.
 The film was released on 30 January 2015.

 Synopsis

 Two parallel stories - one with an old man looking for his long lost love and the other about an elder sister seeking revenge against those responsible for the death of her sibling.